gabesouto/Trybe-Football-Club/README.md

 # TRYBE FOOTBALL CLUB

-Neste projeto, desenvolvi um back-end utilizando Node.js e Express, empregando TypeScript para melhorar a segurança e a manutenibilidade do código.
-Utilizei o Docker para containerizar a aplicação, tornando-a facilmente escalável e distribuível.
-Para garantir a autenticação e autorização dos usuários, implementei o uso de JWT (JSON Web Tokens) na API.
-A modelagem de dados foi realizada com o Sequelize, garantindo a integridade dos dados de acordo com as regras de negócio fornecidas no projeto, proporcionando uma integração perfeita entre as camadas back-end e front-end.
+In this project, I developed a back-end using Node.js and Express, employing TypeScript to enhance code security and maintainability.
+I used Docker to containerize the application, making it easily scalable and distributable.
+To ensure user authentication and authorization, I implemented the use of JWT (JSON Web Tokens) in the API.
+Data modeling was performed with Sequelize, ensuring data integrity according to the business rules provided in the project, providing seamless integration between the back-end and front-end layers.

 <br />

-## Stacks utilizadas
+## Stacks Used

 <div>
    <img src='https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white' alt='HTML' />